CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 New users are recommended to start working on the [Puhti supercomputer](../../computing/available-systems.md#puhti).
-Compared to Mahti, it has much more pre-installed software, more GPU nodes, and typically more available memory per CPU.
-Additionally, GPU nodes and some of the CPU nodes on Puhti have [fast local NVMe storage](../../computing/disk.md#temporary-local-disk-areas).
+Compared to Mahti, it has much more [pre-installed software](../../apps/by_system.md#puhti), more GPU nodes, and typically more available memory per CPU core.
+Additionally, GPU nodes and some CPU nodes on Puhti have [fast local NVMe storage](../../computing/disk.md#temporary-local-disk-areas).

 ### Mahti